 The City’s Housing Element update contains the following components:

-A profile and analysis of the City's demographics, housing characteristics, and existing and future housing needs (Chapter 2, Community Profile).
+A profile and analysis of the City's demographics, housing characteristics, existing and future housing needs, and fair and equal housing opportunities and constraints (Chapter 2, Community Profile).

 A review of the constraints to housing production and preservation.
-Constraints include potential market, governmental, policy, and environmental limitations to meeting the City's identified housing needs (Chapter 3, Housing Constraints).
+Constraints include potential market, governmental, policy, and environmental limitations to meeting the City's identified housing needs (Chapter 3, Constraints).

-An assessment of resources available to meet the City’s objectives regarding housing production and preservation.
-Resources include land available for new construction and redevelopment, as well as financial and administrative resources available (Chapter 4, Housing Resources).
+An assessment of resources available to meet the City’s objectives regarding housing production and preservation and its ability to further fair housing.
+Resources include land available for new construction and redevelopment, an analysis of site constraints and the site’s ability to further fair housing, as well as financial and administrative resources available (Chapter 4, Housing Resources).

 A statement of the housing plan to address the City’s identified housing needs, including housing goals, policies, and programs (Chapter 6, Housing Plan).

-Regional Housing Needs Allocation/Requirement (RHNA)
+Regional Housing Needs Allocation (RHNA)

-The RHNA is mandated by State law as part of the periodic process of updating the local housing element of the General Plan.
-The RHNA allocation process begins with the regional determination figure (the total number of housing units needed to meet housing needs in the SANDAG region) issued by HCD, followed by an allocation to each jurisdiction within the region (specific number of units allocated to each jurisdiction).
-The 2010 to 2020 Housing Element, the regional determination was based solely on projected housing need during an eight-year planning period.
+The Regional Housing Needs Allocation (RHNA) is mandated by State law as part of the periodic process of updating the local housing element of the General Plan.
+The RHNA process begins with the regional determination figure (the total number of housing units needed to meet housing needs in the SANDAG region) issued by HCD, followed by an allocation to each jurisdiction within the region (specific number of units allocated to each jurisdiction).
+For the 2020 to 2029 Housing Element, the regional determination was based solely on projected housing need during an over eight-year planning period.
 Recent changes to State law added a requirement that existing housing needs must be incorporated in the regional determination by housing need indicators such as vacancy rates, job/housing balance, cost burden, and overcrowding.

 SANDAG is mandated to allocate the regional housing need set by HCD to jurisdictions in the region.
 In allocating the region’s future housing needs to jurisdictions, SANDAG is required to take the following factors into consideration pursuant to Section 65584 of the State Government Code: